senseexcel/senseexcel/README.md

 ![Selection Tool Activate](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Selection-Tool-Activate.png)

-Once inside of this interface, you can also use the Search function to reduce the dislayed elements to those relevant to your query.
+Once inside of this interface, you can also use the Search function to reduce the displayed elements to those relevant to your query.

 ![Selection Tool Search](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Toolbar-Selection-Tool-Search.png)